 - The Eden Ring from Child of Wild (just over $200.00) features a large onyx, which is said to be good for childbirth, healing wounds, stamina, and self-control.
 The ring is one inch long, and the onyx is polished and oval-shaped.

-- The Genuine Sterling Silver Native American Opal Inlay Ring from Silver Tribe is only around $25.00, and it features a band that's about ¾-inch wide at its center, with sides that taper down from there.
+- The Genuine Silver Southwestern Turquoise Opal Ring from Silver Tribe is around $60.00, and it features a split band.
 Opal is said to unleash one's psychic and mystical abilities.

 - Southwest Silver Gallery has a selection of two-toned rings like the Gold and Sterling Silver Feather Wrap Rings by Lena Platero.
 They feature a wrap style with two feathers that display intricate details, are designed for anyone to wear (men, women, or youth) and are signed by the artist.
 Feathers have a prominent spot in Native American jewelry and are thought to be carriers of messages to the Great Spirit.